JennMartinez/Basic_Website/README.md

 Currently, I am using HTML, Bootstrap, and custom css styling for my framework.

 A main goal in this build will be to, create a zip code radius search bar, based on an individual's location.
 That location will create a list of actual resources.
-I will research for a reputable API that will serve the needs and goal of this build.
+I will research for reputable API's that will serve the needs and goal of this build.

+The one API that I am currently implementing is the, Tom Tom search api.
+This will provide me the search and business location features that I am wanting for my website.

 Each individual that visits the CR2C site, has the option to become a member for free, which will create a community within the CR2C site.